 What is ISST?

 The International Society for Sandplay Therapy (ISST) is the international professional association for those trained in the Sandplay Therapy method of Dora Kalff.
-Please see isst-society.com for Statutes and individual membership requirements.
+STANZA’s membership requirements are listed here.

 ISST events are also open to those who seek to learn more about depth psychology with sandplay therapy.